gridsome/gridsome.org/docs/deploy-to-github.md

 **Notes**

-GitHub Pages allows you to have a "Github user page" that acts as a profile/main page on `<your-github-username>.github.io` by having a repo named `<your-github-username>.github.io`.
+GitHub Pages allows you to have a "GitHub user page" that acts as a profile/main page on `<your-github-username>.github.io` by having a repo named `<your-github-username>.github.io`.
 * If you are deploying to your GitHub user page (your main site on `<username>.github.io`):
   * Make the following adjustments to your `package.json`:
     ```json